 Finding the right certifications in your eco-friendly packaging is definitely another added layer of complexity.
 So when you do your research, we’d recommend you to explore its circularity: this means, what happens from its production to the end of its lifecycle (aka repurposing, recycling, composting…).

-What we also love about CPP is that the company has also earned an FSC Certification.
-Even better, when you order with them you will contribute to plant trees and global reforestation.
+What we also love about CPP is that the company has also earned an FSC® Certification.
+Even better, when you order with them you will contribute to planting trees and global reforestation.
 So far, with small brands like yours, they have planted over 3,600 trees.

-There are other options out there to customise your packaging, and it becomes incredibly important you do your research and support companies that invest back inputting to the planet the resources, such as planting a tree for each order.
+There are other options out there to customize your packaging, and it becomes incredibly important you do your research and support companies that invest back in inputting to the planet the resources, such as planting a tree for each order.

 The EU tax on plastic packaging waste, implemented on 1 January 2021, has again brought to the fore the debate about what is the most sustainable packaging material.

-Packaging fulfils many different purposes – most importantly protecting, preserving and promoting the items inside – and each packaging material has certain advantages over others depending on its end-use.
-At CPP, we believe the paper should be used where possible, and plastic when useful.
+Packaging fulfills many different purposes – most importantly protecting, preserving, and promoting the items inside – and each packaging material has certain advantages over others depending on its end-use.
+At CPP, we believe paper should be used where possible, and plastic when useful.
 To choose the most sustainable solution, the application of systems thinking within a broader circular approach is needed.